nucliweb/MDNSearchDoc/README.md

 Usage
 -----

-Mark or place your cursor over a property and use the shortcut "ctrl+alt+m" or right click for context menu to open a new tab on you webbrowser with the info.
+Mark or place your cursor over a property and use the shortcut "ctrl+alt+m" or right click for context menu and select MDN Search Doc... to open a new tab on you webbrowser with the info.

 ![](https://raw.github.com/nucliweb/MDNSearchDoc/master/images/context-menu.png)